Small Business FAQ's

 Q: Where will the work be performed?

 A: The Department used District 2 as the primary pilot district.
-During the second year of the pilot program, all Districts were required to participate in the BDI.
+During the second year of the pilot program, all Districts were required to participate in the small business program.

 Q: What is the process for bidding on a reserved contract?